 Second stop of your 24 hours in Queenstown is the Skyline Gondola

 Yep, the ticket for the Skyline Gondola is not the cheapest but I promise the view from the top is worth it.
 An adult pass (including 3 luge rides) is $57.
 Once at the top be sure to take lots of photos/selfies from the viewing platform.
 And watch the famous AJ Hackett bungy in action then, grab a coffee from their onsite cafe before making your way up to the surprisingly fast luge.
+This is definitely one of the best things to do in Queenstown with kids!
 You could spend several hours here, up above it all but you’re on a tight schedule remember.
 So, down you go for your next stop.

 Next stop on your 24 hours in Queenstown is to the bright blue waters of Bob’s Cove